GENI-NSF/geni-tools/README-omni.txt

 tool configures Python logging, Omni will not write any output to Python logging streams.
 For example, a tool might include `--noLoggingConfiguration` when initializing the Omni library, and then programmatically configure Python logging itself.
+Note that you should generally configure some logging; many errors will cause Python to stop Omni immediately if a log message is called for and no logging configuration has been done.
+(You will see an error like:
+'`No handlers could be found for logger "omni"`'.)

 For further control of Omni output, use Omni as a library from your own python script (see [#OmniasaLibrary below] for details).